Beluki/Frozen-Blog/Source/post/Welcome-to-your-blog.markdown

 Welcome!

 This is a dummy post.
 It's included just so that you can see what everything looks like when there is content in the blog.
 Feel free to edit or delete it.

-Here is some syntax-highlighted code (from Frozen-Blog itself).
+Here is some syntax-highlighted code.
 The width of the site should allow for a line-length of 80 characters.

     ::python